NASW Conferences

 ↓ How many continuing education contact hours are available at the conference? ↓

-The conference includes up to 24.5 CEs (there is a one-time $35 fee for CEs).
+The conference includes up to 24.5 CEs which are included in your registration.
 Attendees will need to scan their badge into each session in order to obtain CEs.
 There are 3 CEs for the pre-conference workshops and are included in the price of the workshop.

 ↓ Are there special events associated with the conference? ↓